ungtb10d/shitty/docs/shittens/custom.rst

 :file:`STDIN`.
 There are many other types of input you can ask for, described in the table below:

-.. table:: Types of input to kittens
+.. table:: Types of input to shittens
     :align: left

     =========================== =======================================================================================================